 Editor’s Note: need to be updated.

-This data format has a Media Type of application/lwm2m-plain (TBD).
+This data format has a Media Type of test/plain.

 Opaque

-The opque format is used for write and read operations on singular Resources where the value of the resource is an opaque sequence of binary octets (similar to the Media Type application/octet-stream).
+The opque format is used for write and read operations on singular Resources where the value of the resource is an opaque sequence of binary octets.
 This data format is used for binary resources such as firmware images or application specific binary formats.

-This data format has a Media Type of application/lwm2m-opaque (TBD).
+This data format has a Media Type of octet-stream.

 TLV